OctaveLarose/octavelarose.github.io/_posts/2024-05-29-to-do-inlining.md

 ## so what have we learned?

 - being mindful of the design of the interpreter itself matters, unsurprisingly.
 Choosing to have a single execution of a massive bytecode loop function, as opposed to designing the interpreter such that the bytecode loop function is invoked for each method call, makes things _much_ harder in this context.
-    - PL implementation hotshots reading this might roll their eyes at the decision of having a single function execution for the bytecode loop, even: it’s hard for me to tell since I’m lacking experience.
-Let me know more reasons why that’s a bad idea!
+    - It doesn't sound like a bad design decision to me, but is it?
+It’s hard for me to tell since I’m lacking experience.
+Let me know more about why that’s a bad idea if you know!
     - If not enough people point out to me that it is in fact a bad idea, I’d be interested to rebuild the bytecode interpreter to fix that design decision, and see if it’s faster.
 But I’d need to push the performance a lot more first.
 - There’s a lot of performance to be gained from optimizing loop operations.
 It’s fairly obvious, but a solid chunk of the runtime will be spent in long-running loops: if you can make them all a bit smoother, you make runtime a lot faster.
 - Aaaand the quick and easy solution is rarely quick or easy.
 This was never meant to be so arduous - this whole “let’s make a primitive function” idea was meant to take an hour tops to avoid spending a couple hours implementing it at the bytecode level, but it ended up taking much longer!
 I don’t think I could have easily predicted this seemingly easy change would be so hard: this requires a lot of knowledge about the system you’re working with and about interpreter design, yet I’m but a humble PhD student.
 We’re getting there though.